petracarrion/job-market-analytics/README.md

 ### Are you planning to create a public Web or Mobile Application with this?

-No, at least, not at the moment.
+No, at least not at the moment.
 This is just for educative purposes.

 ### Why did you choose Parquet as file format for the Cleansed Layer in the Data Lake?